tuankhoin/server-system-learning/README.md

 ## To begin...

-This note is to keep track of my progress learning the basics of server manipulation during my summer as an IT intern for [M-Service](https://momo.vn/).
+This note is to keep track of my one-month progress learning the basics of server manipulation during my summer as an IT intern for [M-Service](https://momo.vn/).
 To be able to write this, I want to say thank you, in general, to the whole infrastructure team, the company's committee and HR team for giving me a good first-hand experience in the fintech industry and taking good care of me, and specially to Vinh Vo, who acted as a colleague and a mentor during my internship, and hope that you will find a good girlfriend that suits your enthusiasm well in the future.
-I hope that you, who are reading this note (probably a new intern guy at Momo, who I am writing this note for), will have fun and enjoy the ride!
+I hope that you, who are reading this note, will have fun and enjoy the ride!

 ## Topics
 * [Introduction](#intro)